 The tomahawk steak has become popular in the past few years, making it a must-have for any steak connoisseur.

-Named after the Native American tool, this cut of beef is prominently recognizable for its long bone sticking out from one end.
+It’s named after the Native American tool.
+And it’s recognizable for its long bone sticking out from one end.

 What really sets this steak apart, though, is its generous portion of succulent meat and intense flavor.